Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Results

 to account for an increase in potential energy with growing crystal size.
 We plot the results of $\overline{E}_\text{eff}$ for crystal ground states up to $N=100$ ions for trapping aspect ratios $\alpha=(1.0, 1.52, 3.07, 4.10)$ in Fig.~\ref{fig:eff_barrier}.
 We only plot data for crystals with at least 2 shells.
 Orange triangles highlight configurations, where $E(0^\circ) \ne E(360^\circ)$ due to irreversible reordering in the outer shell.

 We find distinct local minima and maxima in $\overline{E}_\text{eff}$ for each system.
 The selected configurations of Fig.~\ref{fig:E_pot_vs_theta} are highlighted with red circles.
-We find, that the absolute value of the effective energy barrier changes by a factor of $4.35$ in the highlighted $\alpha=1.0$ systems, by a factor of $6.46$ for $\alpha=3.07$ and by a factor of $6.78$ in the $\alpha=4.10$ system while the ion number only changes by $1$.
-In the case for $\alpha=1.52$, the change in the effective energy barrier is even more dramatic: here, the ion number differs by $6$, resulting in a change of the effective energy barrier by a factor of $61.65$.
+We find that the absolute value of the effective energy barrier changes by a factor of $4.35$ in the highlighted $\alpha=1.0$ systems, by a factor of $6.46$ for $\alpha=3.07$ and by a factor of $6.78$ in the $\alpha=4.10$ system while the ion number only changes by $1$.
+In the case of $\alpha=1.52$, the change in the effective energy barrier is even more dramatic: here, the ion number differs by $6$, resulting in a change of the effective energy barrier by a factor of $61.65$.
+We also compared $E_\text{eff}(N)$ to the second energy difference $\Delta_2E(N)$, which is a common measure of finite-size stability and magic-number effects in ion clusters~\cite{ludwig_StructureSpherical_2005, arp_3DCoulombBalls_2005, apolinario_StructuralDynamicalAspects_2007, apolinario_MeltingTransitions_2007, apolinario_MultipleRings3D_2008}.
+A detailed analysis of this comparison is given in Appendix~\ref{sec:second_energy_comparison}.
+We find no correspondence between the local extrema of $\Delta_2E(N)$ and those of $E_\text{eff}(N)$, indicating that the strong particle-number dependence of the rotational barrier is not primarily controlled by global cluster stability.

+A detailed energy decomposition together with a geometric commensurability analysis along the same relaxed rotational path is presented in Appendix~\ref{sec:dynamic_commensurability}.
+It shows that variations in inter-shell commensurability can account for an important part of the barrier fluctuations in some systems, but that $E_\text{eff}$ more generally reflects a system-dependent balance between inter-shell, outer-shell, and trap-related energy changes.

+We also want to highlight the findings of Apolinario and Peeters~\cite{apolinario_MeltingTransitions_2007} who identified inter- and intrashell melting transitions in isotropically confined Coulomb clusters.
+In their work, the $N=38$ two-shell cluster was identified as having a thermally activated intershell melting transition at much lower temperatures compared to the intrashell melting.
+We find a pronounced minimum for the isotropic system $\alpha=1.0$, $N=38$ which is consistent with their finding.
+We stress, however, that the melting analysis probes thermally activated relative shell motion without a prescribed rotational axis, whereas $E_\text{eff}$ is obtained from a driven rotational path about a chosen axis.
+The agreement should therefore be understood as qualitative evidence that the intershell rotational degree about a specified axis is mechanically soft in our barrier analysis and thermally soft in their melting picture.